biavillasboas/IdealizedWaveCurrent/README.md

 # How to cite this code

-If you wish to use the code from this repository, you may cite as
+If you wish to use the code from this repository, you may cite it as

 Villas Bôas, Ana B. (2020, September 23).
 Source code for: 'Wave-Current Interactions at Meso and Submesoscales: Insights from Idealized Numerical Simulations'.
 Zenodo. https://doi.org/10.5281/zenodo.4045183